| |

 If you know anything about us (or have followed us for a while), you know that arepas are essentially our favorite food group.

-If you’re not sure what an arepa is, let us explain – it’s basically a sandwich, with some sort of filling (usually braised meet, cheese, avocado, and sauce) stuffed inside a corn cake that is cooked to perfection on a hot griddle.
+If you’re not sure what an arepa is, let us explain – it’s basically a sandwich, with some sort of filling (usually braised meat, cheese, avocado, and sauce) stuffed inside a corn cake that is cooked to perfection on a hot griddle.

 One of the first things we look for when we’re traveling is places making arepas because they’re usually gluten free, and they’re almost always delicious.